-- 1) To ensure ground floor frontages are pedestrian oriented and of high design quality to add vitality to the streets. - 2) To encourage frequent building entries that face and open towards the street.
+- (a) To ensure ground floor frontages are pedestrian oriented and of high design quality to add vitality to the streets. - (b) To encourage frequent building entries that face and open towards the street.

-- a) Active street frontages are to be provided along Forest Road and Durham Street in accordance with the Active Street Frontages Map of the HLEP 2012. - b) Active street frontages are to contribute to the liveliness and vitality of streets by: - (i) maximising entries and display windows to commercial premises or other uses that provide pedestrian interest and interaction: - (ii) providing a high standard of finish and appropriate level of architectural detail for shop fronts: - (iii) providing elements of visual interest (minimising blank walls), such as display cases, or creative use of materials where fire escapes, service doors, equipment hatches and other services are provided; and - (iv) utilising smaller retail tenancies to screen large retail tenancies (e.g. supermarkets) to minimise the amount of blank walls adjoining the public domain.
+- (1) Active street frontages are to be provided along Forest Road and Durham Street. - (2) Active street frontages are to contribute to the liveliness and vitality of streets by: - (i) Maximising entries and display windows to commercial premises or other uses that provide pedestrian interest and interaction; - (ii) Providing a high standard of finish and appropriate level of architectural detail for shop fronts; - (iii) Providing elements of visual interest (minimising blank walls), such as display cases, or creative use of materials where fire escapes, service doors, equipment hatches and other services are provided; and

-- c) Generally, a minimum of 70% of the ground floor frontage is to be transparent glazing with a predominately unobstructed view from the adjacent footpath at least a depth of 6 metres within the building. - d) Active frontages are to be designed with the ground floor level at the same level as the footpath. - e) Security grilles may only be fitted internally behind the shop fronts and are to be fully retractable and at least 50% transparent when closed.
+- (iv) Utilising smaller retail tenancies to screen large retail tenancies (e.g. supermarkets) to minimise the amount of blank walls adjoining the public domain. - (3) Generally, a minimum of 70% of the ground floor frontage is to be transparent glazing with a predominately unobstructed view from the adjacent footpath at least a depth of 6 metres within the building. - (4) Active frontages are to be designed with the ground floor level at the same level as the footpath. - (5) Security grilles may only be fitted internally behind the shop fronts and are to be fully retractable and at least 50% transparent when closed.

-8.2.4.9 Heritage Item - Scout Hall
+4.9 Heritage Item - Scout Hall

-- To ensure that the cultural and heritage significance of the Scout Hall as a local heritage item under the HLEP 2012 is protected from the future development while also being integrated into the development. - 2) To ensure that through-site links are provided around the Scout Hall to optimise pedestrian activity around the Scout Hall. - To promote the Scout Hall and community uses, and reinforce these uses while encouraging further opportunities for community activities, in or potentially around the Scout Hall.
+- (a) To ensure that the cultural and heritage significance of the Scout Hall as a local heritage item under the GRLEP 2021 is protected from the future development while also being integrated into the development. - (b) To ensure that through-site links are provided around the Scout Hall to optimise pedestrian activity around the Scout Hall. - (c) To promote the Scout Hall and community uses, and reinforce these uses while encouraging further opportunities for community activities, in or potentially around the Scout Hall.

-- a) Developments adjacent to the Scout Hall are to comply with the minimum setback specified in 8.2.4.4. - b) Through-site links are to be provided around the Scout Hall providing access between Durham Street and the internal future public domain area of the development in accordance with 8.2.4.6.
+- (1) Developments adjacent to the Scout Hall are to comply with the minimum setback specified in 4.4. - (2) Through-site links are to be provided around the Scout Hall providing access between Durham Street and the internal future public domain area of the development in accordance with 4.6.

-8.2.4.10 On-Site Parking
+4.10 On-Site Parking

-- 1) To provide adequate car parking for the buildings' users and visitors. - 2) To integrate the location and design of car parking with the design of the site and the building. - 3) To ensure that car parking, loading / unloading and servicing access is accommodated within the property and not on public roads.
+- (a) To provide adequate car parking for the buildings' users and visitors. - (b) To integrate the location and design of car parking with the design of the site and the building. - (c) To ensure that car parking, loading / unloading and servicing access is accommodated within the property and not on public roads.

-- a) Car parking must be located underground in a basement and to be designed in accordance with Section 5.4 Transport, Traffic, Parking and Access of this DCP. - b) Car parking rates must comply with RMS car parking rates in accordance with the Apartment Design Guide.

-- c) All loading and unloading of goods is to be accommodated within the property and off the public roads, including garbage pickup. - d) All vehicles are to enter and exit the site in a forward direction at all times. - e) All the designs for all levels of the basement car park are to adhere to the latest edition of relevant AS/NZS 2890.1 and 2890.6. - f) Safe and secure access is to be provided for building users, direct access to residential apartments and convenient access to customers / staff of the commercial uses. - g) Ventilation grilles or screening devices of car park openings are to be integrated into the overall façade and landscape design of the development.
+- (1) Car parking must be located underground in a basement and to be designed in accordance with Part 3 General Planning Considerations of this DCP. - (2) Car parking rates must comply with RMS car parking rates in accordance with the Apartment Design Guide. - (3) All loading and unloading of goods is to be accommodated within the property and off the public roads, including garbage pickup. - (4) All vehicles are to enter and exit the site in a forward direction at all times. - (5) All the designs for all levels of the basement car park are to adhere to the latest edition of relevant AS/NZS 2890.1 and 2890.6. - (6) Safe and secure access is to be provided for building users, direct access to residential apartments and convenient access to customers / staff of the commercial uses. - (7) Ventilation grilles or screening devices of car park openings are to be integrated into the overall façade and landscape design of the development.

-8.2.4.11 Vehicle Access
+4.11 Vehicle Access